+COMMANDMENTS

+Love God more than
-The Jewish holy book is called the Torah.
-The Torah is written in Hebrew.
-It is the first five books of the Hebrew Bible.
-The Torah has 613 commandments which are called mitzvah.
-They are the rules that Jews try to follow.
-The most important ones are the Ten Commandments.
-It is kept in a safe place called an ark in the Jewish temple, and when people read from the Torah, they use a a special pointer stick called a yad to follow the

-The mezuzah is a small case found on the doorposts of Jewish homes.
-It is a reminder of the oneness and presence of God.
-It is touched or kissed as you walk pass as an expression of love and devotion for God.
-It contains the Shema prayer.
+The Jewish holy book is called the Torah .
+The Torah is Hebrew.
+It is the first five books of the Hebrew Bible. has 613 commandments which are called mitzvah .
+They rules that Jews try to follow.
+The most important ones Ten Commandments .
+It is kept in a safe place called an Jewish temple. and when people read from the Torah, t special pointer stick called a yad to follow the words.
+The Torah is so special that people are not allowed to touch it.
+When people read from the Torah, they use a special pointer stick called a yad to follow the words.
+The Torah are the are the ark in the hey use a Jewish The mez Jewish h presence as an ex the Sher Kippur: Jewish law requires men to cover their hea sign of respect and reverence for G-d when prayin ds as a tefacts One c meno Torah, saying a blessing or entering a synagogue.
+Moses Wha Much time after Abraham, a man named Moses sav Jewish people from persecution in Egypt when he I to safety across the Red Sea.
+After this, the Jews the desert where God gave Moses a set of rules will should live by, including the Ten Commandments.
+M the most important Jewish prophet . ed them s lived in nich they - Mai all th his 1 - Goo out o - Mo perfo the F and n - Mo by Go religi - Mo zuzah is a small case found on the doorposts of homes.
+It is a reminder of the oneness and ce of God.
+It is touched or kissed as you walk pass xpression of love and devotion for God.
+It contains ema prayer.